Sarah Millican

 Sarah Millican is an award-winning stand-up comedian and writer.

-On top of this raft of awards and nominations, Sarah‘s debut DVD, Chatterbox Live!, is the biggest selling stand-up DVD by a female comedian of all time, shifting over 150,000 units in the first five weeks of release alone.
-Sarah’s second DVD, Thoroughly Modern Millican Live, was released in November 2012 and was one of the biggest selling stand-up comedy DVD’s of 2012, entering the live comedy DVD top 10 chart on its first day of release while her third DVD, Sarah Millican: Homebird, was also a bestseller.
-Sarah Millican: Outsider was released in November 2016 and went straight to number one in the sales chart upon release and Sarah Millican: Control Enthusiast hit the charts in 2018.
+Sarah’s stand-up specials have been a huge success.
+Sarah‘s debut DVD, Chatterbox Live!, is the biggest selling stand-up DVD by a female comedian of all time.
+Sarah’s second DVD, Thoroughly Modern Millican Live, was one of the biggest selling stand-up comedy DVDs of that year, entering the live comedy DVD top 10 chart on its first day of release.
+Her third DVD, Sarah Millican: Homebird, was also a bestseller.
+Sarah Millican: Outsider went straight to number one in the sales chart upon release and Sarah Millican: Control Enthusiast hit the charts in 2018.
+In 2023, Sarah released her most recent special, Bobby Dazzler.

 Awards